ivanklak/theory/JS_theory.md

 `microtasks`: process.nextTick, Promises, queueMicrotask, MutationObserver

+## Event delegation

+The idea is that if we have **a lot of elements** handled in a similar way, then instead of assigning a handler to each of them – we put a **single handler** on their common ancestor.

+> Lets say we have a table with 99 cells.
+And our task is to highlight a cell `<td>` on click.
+Instead of assign an onclick handler to each `<td>` – we’ll setup the “catch-all” handler on `<table>` element.
+It will use `event.target` to get the clicked element and highlight it.

 ## Promises

 - it is a special object in JavaScript that has three states: `pending`, `resolve`, `reject`.